-Fiscal Year 2017 the Agency operated the transfer station for the whole year under the new contract.
-The contract started September 1, 2015 and resulted in resetting the disposal rate to \$43.75/ton and was awarded to the current operator, Groot Industries.
+Fiscal Year 2018 saw the Agency continue to see growth in waste being delivered to the transfer station by third party customers that assisted in reducing the overall tipping fee paid by Members.
 The Agency's Glenview Transfer Station (GTS) processes and provides for disposal of waste delivered by the members and customers of the Agency.
-Under the terms of the contract the FY 2017 operational year the disposal rate stayed at \$43.75 per ton with a slight increase of 11 cents on January 1, 2017 reflecting the raised tolls for transporting the waste to the landfill.
+Under the terms of the Groot disposal contract the FY 2018 operational year the disposal rate was \$44.74 per tons for transporting the waste to the landfill.

-The amount of waste delivered to the Agency from all sources totaled 336,637 tons, an increase of 9.7% from FY2016.
-This increase was driven by components of the new operating contract, Groot Industries is required to deliver at least 100 tons per day of outside waste, and the continued improvement in the economy in the region.
-Member waste, as defined by their project use agreement, increased by 4,710 tons to a total of 243,187 tons and there was no operational issues in disposing of the waste during the fiscal year.
+The amount of waste delivered to the Agency from all sources totaled 336,632 tons, almost identical to FY 2017's total of 336,637 tonnage.
+The transfer station continues to be driven by components of the new operating contract, Groot Industries is required to deliver at least 100 tons per day of outside waste, and the continued improvement in the economy in the region.
+Member waste, as defined by their project use agreement, as mentioned earlier decreased by 1,335 tons to a total of 241,852 tons and there was no operational issues in disposing of the waste during the fiscal year.